quantify-os/quantify-scheduler/docs/tutorials/qblox/index.rst

 - Correction of the mixer errors using specified correction parameters.
 - Flexible configuration via JSON data structures.

 No special configuration is required to use this backend.
-Simply specify :func:`quantify.scheduler.backends.qblox_backend.hardware_compile` in the hardware configuration to use this backend or call the function directly.
+Simply specify :obj:`quantify.scheduler.backends.qblox_backend.hardware_compile` in the hardware configuration to use this backend or call the function directly.
 Please see :ref:`Usage of the backend <sec-qblox-how-to-configure>` for information on how to set this up.
-After generation of the compiled program, uploading to the hardware can be done using the usual `qblox-instruments <https://pypi.org/project/qblox-instruments/>`_ drivers.
+After a schedule is compiled into a program, uploading to the hardware can be done using the usual `qblox-instruments <https://pypi.org/project/qblox-instruments/>`_ drivers.
 Installation of these drivers is done through

 .. code-block:: console

-    pip install qblox-instruments
+    $ pip install qblox-instruments

 Please visit the `Qblox instruments documentation <https://qblox-qblox-instruments.readthedocs-hosted.com>`_ for more information.